 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 This medication can lower your body's ability to fight an infection.
 Notify your doctor promptly if you develop any signs of an infection such as fever, chills, or persistent sore throat.

 Tell your doctor right away if you have any serious side effects, including: easy bruising or bleeding, tingling/numbness/pain/burning feeling of the hands or feet (peripheral neuropathy), fainting, stomach pain, black stools, coffee-ground vomit, trouble breathing, swelling or pain in the lower legs, fast/irregular heartbeat, severe headache, vision problems, mental/mood changes (e.g., rarely, thoughts of suicide), swelling of the hands/ankles/feet, change in the amount of urine, yellowing skin/eyes, dark urine.

-Get medical help right away if any of these rare but very serious side effects occur: chest pain, weakness on one side of the body, slurred speech, seizures.
+Get medical help right away if you have any very serious side effects, including: chest pain, weakness on one side of the body, slurred speech, seizures.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.